lawrennd/old_talks/_uq/includes/emukit-software.md

 * *Bayesian quadrature*: compute integrals of functions that are expensive to evaluate.
 }
 \notes{
-* *Multi-fidelity emulation*: build surrogate models when data is obtained from multiple information sources that have different fidelity and/or cost;
-* *Bayesian optimisation*: optimise physical experiments and tune parameters of machine learning algorithms;
-* *Experimental design/Active learning*: design the most informative experiments and perform active learning with machine learning models;
-* *Sensitivity analysis*: analyse the influence of inputs on the outputs of a given system;
+The aim is to provide a suite where different approaches to emulation are assimilated under one roof.
+The current version of Emukit includes *ulti-fidelity emulation* for build surrogate models when data is obtained from multiple information sources that have different fidelity and/or cost; *Bayesian optimisation* for optimising physical experiments and tune parameters of machine learning algorithms or other computational simulations; *experimental design and active learning*: design the most informative experiments and perform active learning with machine learning models; *sensitivity analysis*: analyse the influence of inputs on the outputs of a given system; and
-* *Bayesian quadrature*: efficiently compute the integrals of functions that are expensive to evaluate.
+*Bayesian quadrature*: efficiently compute the integrals of functions that are expensive to evaluate.
 }

 \endif